POSSESSION WITH THE INTENT TO SELL

 The manner in which the drugs were packaged, stored or presented.

-For more than two decades, Bradley M. Collins, P.A., has vigorously and successfully defended Possession with Intent to Sell Drugs cases throughout South Florida.
+For more than three decades, Bradley M. Collins, P.A., has vigorously and successfully defended Possession with Intent to Sell Drugs cases throughout South Florida.